-Avio recognises and welcomes the benefits from diversity in all forms, including gender, age, qualifications, expertise and training and professional background.
-The Policy sets out the criteria and instruments adopted by AVIO to ensure an appropriate level of diversity on its Corporate Boards in accordance with the applicable regulations, the provisions of the By-Laws and the internal regulations.
+In its Diversity Policy Avio recognises and welcomes the benefits from diversity in all forms, including gender, age, qualifications, expertise and training and professional background.
+In particular, Avio defines and formalises the criteria and tools adopted in the Diversity Policies to ensure a suitable level of diversity in its corporate boards with the aim, inter alia, of orienting applications put forward by the shareholders during the renewal of corporate boards and ensuring suitable consideration of the benefits that can be gained from a uniform composition, aligned to the various diversity criteria.

-The Policy seeks to (i) guarantee greater awareness with regards to the needs and requirements of the stakeholders, (ii) make the decision-making process more efficient and extensive; (iii) improve the quality of discussion among the Corporate Boards on the basis of general strategic or specific technical expertise; (iv) enable the members of the Corporate Boards to constructively discuss management's decisions.
+The Policies seek to (i) guarantee greater awareness with regards to the needs and requirements of the stakeholders, (ii) make the decision-making process more efficient and extensive; (iii) improve the quality of discussion among the Corporate Boards on the basis of general strategic or specific technical expertise; (iv) enable the members of the Corporate Boards to constructively discuss management's decisions.

-Avio closely focuses on the issues of diversity and inclusion irrespective of that set out in the primary regulation.
+In any case it should be noted that Avio closely focuses on the issues of diversity and inclusion irrespective of that set out in the primary regulation.